ChrisWhealy/wasm_sha256/README.md

 After some investigation it turned out that `wasmer`'s implementation of the WASI interface to the `fd_read` function contained an unexpected difference.

-This update accounts for that difference and yields binary that weighs in at a whopping 2.6Kb (😎)
+This update accounts for that difference and with the extra SIMD acceleration coding, yields an optimized binary of only 3.2Kb (😎)

 ---